 Erbium YAG (Er:YAG) laser resurfacing is ideal for patients looking for a dramatic improvement in their skin’s appearance.
-An Erbium YAG laser treatment is ideal for small areas that need resurfacing (such as deep acne scars), as well as for moles and warts.
+An Erbium YAG laser treatment is ideal for small areas that need resurfacing (such as deep acne scars), as well as for skin tags, moles and warts.
 In extreme cases, it can successfully remove superficial and moderate wrinkles, with results lasting roughly 2 years.

 What is there to love about this cosmetic laser?

 The Erbium YAG laser is able to remove a thin layer of skin.
 This makes it possible to treat delicate skin with multiple passes.
 It can also use additional settings to go deeper into the skin for removing unwanted lesions in a single session.
-As such, we also use it for mole removal or skin tag removal (though conditions like moles can grow back eventually).
+As such, we also use it for wart removal or skin tag removal (though conditions like moles can grow back eventually).